My time volunteering

 My unforgettable moments

-Here follows an extract from my autobiography, The Accidental Prawn, (my Chinese wife could never correctly describe her accident prone husband), avaiable on Kindle:
+Here follows an extract from my autobiography, The Accidental Prawn - Interesting Times, (my Chinese wife could never correctly describe her accident prone husband), available on Kindle:

 Chapter 2 - Voluntary Service Overseas